Zera Vashara

 Personal Connections:

-Significant Other: None
+Significant Other: None (intimacy held at strategic remove)

-Notable Friends: Estranged ties with Zylia Vashara
+Notable Friends: Zylia Vashara (twin sister; silent counterbalance)

 Family:

-Mother: Lady Sira Vashara (status unknown)
+Mother: Lady Sira Vashara (status unknown; shaped internal discipline)

-Father: Lord Maros Vashara (status unknown)
+Father: Lord Maros Vashara (deceased; defined structure, not affection)

-Siblings: Zylia Vashara (twin sister, fellow Darth)
+Siblings: Zylia Vashara (twin sister; her unanswered question)

 V. Skills & Equipment